dsummersl/clientsidehem/README.md

     1. npm --save install https://github.com/dsummersl/bloomfilters/tarball/master
     2. Manually edit the slug.json file.
 Add "bloomfilters" to "dependencies".

-## Local files
+## Local modules

 If you want to include your own coffee or javascript you can do so by adding those files to the app/ folder.
 Note that in order to expose your script via the 'require' method you must make it a CommonJS module.
 It is very simple - see [the hem docs](http://spinejs.com/docs/hem).

+## Local files

 If you want to include non-CommonJS non 'require' code you can also stitch that by referencing your custom javascript or coffeescript via the 'libs' list in slug.json.

 ## CSS

 Hem will stitch together your CSS to, if you want.
-See the hem docs.
+See [the hem docs](http://spinejs.com/docs/hem).

 # Building

 Once you have your dependencies listed, you can use hem to stitch them all together.

+    # make sure all dependencies are present:
+    npm install .
+    # make public/application.js
     hem build

+# Notes

+Hem was meant for the [spinejs](http://spinejs.com) project - but you don't have to use it for that.
+Ignore any docs mentioning spine as you wish...